devc0der20/devc0der20/README.md

 - 👋 Hi, I’m @devc0der20
 - 👀 I’m interested in web dev in general.
 - 🌱 I’m currently learning and implementing advanced react for an app I'm workig on.
-Im am since 08.2020 certified by LeWagon Berlin as Fullstack web developer using Ruby on Rails.
+Since 08.2020 I am a certified as Fullstack web developer using Ruby on Rails, by LeWagon Berlin .
 - 📫 you can reach me on yusayub@hotmail.com

 <!---